aubreyja/ww_install/README.md

 config files, and perl modules designed to work together install the open source online homework system [WeBWorK](https://github.com/openwebwork).

+The script has been updated to install WeBWorK 2.8 as of 12/20/2013.

 It's been lightly tested on

 * [Scientific Linux 6.4 (Carbon)](https://www.scientificlinux.org/distributions/6x/6.4/) (7/2013)